hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The top is where the dance begins, and may
 >
-> If dancers please, be form'd a different way;
+> If dancers please, be formed a different way;
 >
 > Four tops and bottoms has each dance in turn,
 >